brianglass/anastasis/files/weekday_vespers2.md

 **Theotokion.
 Great is the power of your Cross.**

-When you saw him who was born of you hanging on the Tree, All-Blameless, you cried aloud with lamentations, Â‘My Child, so deeply loved, where has your beauty set, that beauty bearing light which gave beauty to the human race?Â’
+When you saw him who was born of you hanging on the Tree, All-Blameless, you cried aloud with lamentations, ‘My Child, so deeply loved, where has your beauty set, that beauty bearing light which gave beauty to the human race?’

 ****